NBretzke/Threat-Hunting-Project/README.md

 ## Disclaimer

 This investigation was conducted in a controlled lab environment for educational and portfolio purposes.
 No production systems were affected.

+## What I Learned
+- How to correlate network, file, and process telemetry in Microsoft Defender
+- How internal reconnaissance can present as performance degradation
+- How to structure a threat hunt narrative using MITRE ATT&CK